 The Geocaching International Film Festival is returning for another year of epic geocaching moments captured on camera.

-If you’re a filmmaker, a geocacher, or something between, GIFF 2017 is your chance to have your geocaching film viewed by thousands of people on movie screens all over the world.
-Submissions are now open!
+If you’re a filmmaker, a geocacher, or something in between, GIFF 2018 is your chance to have your geocaching film viewed by thousands of people on movie screens all over the world.
+Submissions are due August 1, 2018.

 But before you start filming, check out these do’s and don’ts of making a GIFF entry.

 This one is pretty straightforward.
 You can find the rules here.

 There are 1497 words on that page.
 Now, we know that’s a lot of fine print to digest.
 Here are some tips for making it through:

 - Keep a snack and water nearby for stamina and hydration

 - Do take the rules seriously!
 We hate having to turn down awesome films because of small, preventable guideline problems.